PhantomDraft/filter-widget-cartum/README.md

 * Only uses `textContent`, `createElement` and URL APIs—no innerHTML, preventing XSS.
 * Links are given `rel="nofollow"`.
 * Errors are caught so the widget won’t break your page.
-* All configuration parameters are validated on init.
+* All parameters validated on init.

 ---

 ## Extending and Customization

-* To capture additional filter groups, add more selectors to `sourceSelectors`.
+* Add more selectors to `sourceSelectors` to capture additional groups.
-* To supply custom logos or labels, extend `imageMap` and `labelMap` or provide a `labelFormatter`.
+* Extend `imageMap`/`labelMap` or implement `labelFormatter` for custom labels.
-* **Note:** You can obtain filter cover URLs by right-clicking the cover image in Products → References → Brands and selecting “Copy image address”.
+* You can obtain filter cover URLs by right-clicking the cover image in Products → References → Brands and selecting “Copy image address”.
-* For advanced logic, invoke your own functions after parsing or wrap widget init in your own script.
+* For advanced logic, wrap `FilterWidget.init` in your own scripts or post-process rendered lists.